NBA Rumors: Rejuvenated Dwight Howard Could Be Playing A Big Role For Los Angeles Lakers This Year

 — Complex Sports (@ComplexSports) August 24, 2019

-Despite the potential for Dwight Howard to play a big role with the Lakers this year, it appears the team will have him on a very short leash.
+Despite the potential for Howard to play a big role with the Lakers this year, it appears the team will have him on a very short leash.
 As Silver Screen and Roll noted, the Lakers still have the ability to cut Howard without suffering a salary cap penalty, and had been looking at some of the other available free agents before signing Howard, so it was clear the team had (or still has) other options.

 Both Dwight Howard and the Los Angeles Lakers seem aware of this.
-As ESPN reported, the team told Howard prior to his signing that he will be shipped out of Los Angeles is he causes any problems with the team.
+As ESPN reported, the team told Howard prior to his signing that he will be shipped out of Los Angeles if he causes any problems with the team.